 Details of the consultation process for responding to the BCE's proposals are contained in the main body of the report.
-It is proposed that full Council be consulted on the proposals at its meeting on 22 July 2021.
+Full Council will be consulted on the proposals at its meeting on 22 July 2021 by virtue of this report.